 What is aquarium GH?

-General hardness, also known as water hardness, is referred to as GH for short.
+General level of hardness, also known as aquarium water hardness, is referred to as GH for short.
 It’s basically the measure of the many salts that are dissolved in your water.
-In particular, calcium and magnesium.
+In particular, calcium and magnesium Ions.

-Water with a low GH is said to be soft, and water with a high GH is considered hard.
+Water with a low GH is said to be softer water, and water with a high GH is considered hard.

-So, soft water has very little or no calcium and magnesium.
+So, soft water aquarium has very little or no calcium and magnesium levels.
 Hard water has a lot.

 There are generally two reasons you need to monitor the GH in your aquarium: